codingcrusader14/data_structures/docs/README.md

 # C++ Custom Container Library

 This header only library contains all of my custom container implmentations of eventually all the data structures in the C++ STL.
-All containers try and use modern C++20 feautres such as concepts, spaceship operator and constexpr.
+All containers try and use modern C++20 features such as concepts, spaceship operator and constexpr.
 I also want to include certain competitive programming data structures such as union find and splay trees, this will be a incremental process for me overtime.

 ## Purpose